ria1809/Lightsoff_final/README.md

 ![lightsoff.gif](Doc%2Flightsoff.gif)

 ### Known bugs:
-- The text that tells you how to regenerate and the winning text is behind the boxes in the top left corner.
+- The text that appears when you win is small and behind the boxes in the top left corner

 ### Credits:
 - Threepp: https://github.com/markaren/threepp/